 But there were several footbridges built, including one on our route.
 Connecting two ends of Spruce Street and running between Brant and Front is a suspension bridge.
 Stop and take a walk if you have time.

 Assuming you’ve made it through the twists up the hill from Reynard Way, head into Balboa Park and cross the Cabrillo Bridge.
-Drive south past the Spreckels Organ Pavilion to what might be know as the “guys’ museums” in the park… the Automotive Museum, Aerospace Museum and Hall of Champions, all located in Pan American Plaza.
+Drive south past the Spreckels Organ Pavilion to what might be know as the “guys’ museums” in the park… the Automotive Museum and San Diego Air and Space Museum, all located in Pan American Plaza.

 Take the little road around the back for a great view of downtown San Diego.
 Although just the back of the museum today, notice the large stairways (now closed) coming from the building.
 During the exposition, they lead to an exhibit, where visitors could drive a Ford “around the world.”
 The short route simulated mountains, deserts and far-off places folks could visit in their Fords.